Clinical Governance Audit at Organisational Boundaries

 Source: HSSIB, October 2025

 These findings describe governance within organisations.
 The boundary dimension — where systems, data, and responsibility cross between organisations — represents the most significant healthcare interoperability risk that remains entirely unassessed.
-Until now.
+Our assessment doesn’t just look at data; it evaluates the governance of care transitions, ensuring that clinical responsibility doesn’t dissolve as a patient moves from a hospital ward to a community setting.

 Typical triggers for a Boundary Risk Assessment